nextcloud/documentation/user_manual/files/access_webdav.rst

 Accessing files using cURL
 --------------------------

-Since WebDAV is an extension of HTTP cURL can be used to script file operations.
+Since WebDAV is an extension of HTTP, cURL can be used to script file operations.

 To create a folder with the current date as name: